-The NET can use as little as 1% of the power requirements for conventional groundwater treatment systems, enabling it to run using green energy if required e.g. Solar and Wind power.
-This allows NET to be used in remote areas independently.
+The system can use as little as 1% of the power requirements for conventional groundwater treatment systems, enabling it to run using green energy if required e.g. Solar and Wind power.
+This allows it to be used in remote areas independently.

 Remote sites can be operated and/or monitored using a telemetry system.
 Options include secure web-enabled applications for world-wide access.

-The simple and robust design of NET means failures are unlikely resulting in very low downtime.
-The parts for NET are simple to replace and do not require an experienced technician.
+The simple and robust design of the system means failures are unlikely resulting in very low downtime.
+The parts are simple to replace and do not require an experienced technician.

 Unlike pump & treat where you have to dispose of water, carbon & sand, you only have to dispose of the product and the fabric.
 As the NAPL is collected in a concentrated form, free from water, in most cases it can be recycled, often meaning it can be disposed of free of charge.

-To assess the viability of using the NET system, and optimising installation and operation, a review of site investigation information needs to be undertaken.
+To assess the viability of using the NAPL Fabric Extraction System, and optimising installation and operation, a review of site investigation information needs to be undertaken.
 The site location, physical setting, site geology, information on NAPL plumes and redevelopment plans will be considered in the selection of extraction wells.
 Cognition is also able to discuss site remedial targets with the Regulators on behalf of the clients and agree end points.
-NET will recover product quicker than other commonly used conventional groundwater treatment technologies, reaching the agreed endpoint sooner.
-Typically, NET units will be deployed for several weeks to months, with regular assessment of NAPL recovery and monitoring of performance using monitoring wells.
-NET units can easily be moved from well to well to ensure the maximum recovery of free product is achieved.
+The NAPL Fabric Extraction System will recover product quicker than other commonly used conventional groundwater treatment technologies, reaching the agreed endpoint sooner.
+Typically, the units will be deployed for several weeks to months, with regular assessment of NAPL recovery and monitoring of performance using monitoring wells. the units can easily be moved from well to well to ensure the maximum recovery of free product is achieved.

-The NET system is proven technology used worldwide including the USA, Europe, Middle East, Asia & Africa.
-In the UK, Cognition has deployed the NET system at a Nuclear site and former gas works sites contaminated with both DNAPL and LNAPL.
+The NAPL Fabric Extraction System is proven technology used worldwide including the USA, Europe, Middle East, Asia & Africa.
+In the UK, Cognition has deployed the NAPL Fabric Extraction System at a Nuclear site and former gas works sites contaminated with both DNAPL and LNAPL.
 This technique has been widely accepted by regulatory bodies as a means of remediating groundwater.
 Cognition is promoting the technique for use in countries where there is widespread gross contamination such as Kuwait.
 The system is also been configurated to treat surface water systems impacted by oil sludge.